alastairpatrick/nopy/README.md

 ## API

 There is an API to invoke python programs from JavaScript.
-It sets up the execution environment the same way as npy.
+It sets up the execution environment the same way as nopy.
 The API is not documented but you could refer to the unit tests.

 ## Global installation

-You can install npy globally so that npy and npip are on PATH.
+You can install nopy globally so that nopy and npip are on PATH.
 For example:
 ```
-/home/al/myproject$ npm install npy -g
+/home/al/myproject$ npm install nopy -g
 ...
 /home/al/myproject$ npip install <package name>
 ...